Izan00/ur_obstacle_avoidance/README.md

-# TFM
-## Implementation and evaluation of an obstacle avoidance system in a collaborative robot
+# Final Master's Thesis: Implementation and evaluation of an obstacle avoidance system in a collaborative robot

-### Introduction
+## Introduction
-This work extends the work from [Roy Eriksen](https://github.com/eriksenroy/roy_dmp.git), by adding real-time workspace feedback for collision check and end-effector obstacle avoidance capabilities.
+This work extends the work from [Roy Eriksen](https://github.com/eriksenroy/roy_dmp.git) by adding realtime workspace feedback for collision check and end-effector obstacle avoidance capabilities.

-The code uses Dynamic Movement Primitives (DMPs) in combination with Artificial Potential Fields (APFs) to generate an abostacle avoiding trajectory while following a demo trajectory.
+The code uses Dynamic Movement Primitives (DMPs) and Artificial Potential Fields (APFs) to generate an obstacle-avoiding trajectory while following a demo trajectory.

 The code is created to work with the UR CB-series robots family and an Intel Realsense D345 depth camera.

-And it has been tested with the UR3 robot.
+It has been tested with a real UR3 robot.

-### Setup
+## Setup
-#### Workspace setup
+### Workspace setup
 To create an execution environment:

 1. Create a workspace (if needed):